-- consider reusing brownfield, vacant and derelict land and buildings instead of greenfield land; - maximise the use of existing infrastructure including public transport; - consider opportunities to develop mixed communities. - 1.12 The following broad principles should be incorporated into all developments: - maximise passive solar gain through design, layout and orientation of the building(s); - use sustainable construction techniques; - a SuDS scheme; - maximise the use of existing infrastructure; - enhance the environment of, and protect access to, open space, green networks and recreational opportunities; - movement hierarchy as outlined in "Designing Streets" and maximise linkages with existing public transport and other sustainable transport options; - consider future proofing development to accommodate any future changing requirements such as waste management regimes, technological advancement in telecommunications infrastructure and so on.
+- the provision of efficient and effective energy management solutions, having regard to the energy demands of the area and the sources of renewable generation available; - maximise passive solar gain through design, layout and orientation of the building(s); - use sustainable construction techniques; - a SuDS scheme; - maximise the use of existing infrastructure; - enhance the environment of, and protect access to, open space, green networks and recreational opportunities; - movement hierarchy as outlined in "Designing Streets" and maximise linkages with existing public transport and other sustainable transport options; - consider future proofing development to accommodate any future changing requirements such as energy management, waste management regimes, technological advancement in telecommunications infrastructure and so on; - a net biodiversity gain.

-LOCAL DEVELOPMENT PLAN 2 VISION
+2. LOCAL DEVELOPMENT PLAN 2 VISION